 How to remove CCXProcess on Mac

 There’s no way to fully remove CCXProcess Mac without uninstalling the Adobe app, but you can remove the app to reset it.
-Here’s how: in Finder > Applications, locate Adobe Cloud app and drag it to Bin.
+Here’s how: in Finder > Applications, locate Adobe Cloud app and drag it to the Bin.
 Then, right-click the Bin Icon and press Empty.

 1. Delete CCXProcess through Mac settings